 Pedro das Neves

 Holding a Sociology degree and an MA from the College of Europe in Bruges, he is undertaking a Ph.D. research on Public Policy at the Sociology and Public Policies School of ISCTE – IUL Lisbon University Institute.
 Pedro is a board member of the BSAFE LAB Law enforcement, Justice, and Public Safety Research and Technology Transfer.
-He is also a guest lecturer at ISEC and has been a member of the scientific coordination team of DEIA – Specialization Degree in Organizational Learning and Innovation at INA – the Portuguese National Institute of Public Administration.
+He is also a guest lecturer at ISEC and has been a member of the scientific coordination team of DEIA – Specialization Degree in Organisational Learning and Innovation at INA – the Portuguese National Institute of Public Administration.
 He has been working on public administration reform for 20 years in several European countries.
 He has been a policy advisor and coordinated major project implementations in Portugal, Romania, Argentina, and Guatemala, also supporting specific projects in other countries.
 Pedro has been involved in the design and implementation of pilot projects that have received awards and were recognized as best practices.
 He holds extensive experience as a policy advisor (EU policy, including prison systems modernization, prison work, re-settlement and ICT, international cooperation).
 On behalf of IPS, he has been invited as a guest observer at the European Commission and Council of Europe meetings and as a speaker in several international events organized by the Council of Europe, ICPA, EIPA, European Commission, and governments from the different Member States.
 Pedro is an ICPA member.
 He is involved in the public policy and governance sector.

 Holding a degree in Social Work (Portuguese Catholic University), and an MBA from The Lisbon MBA, Tiago has been involved in project management since 1998.
 He has a 15-year of experience in management, consultancy, social innovation and reintegration, and knowledge transference.
 He also owns expertise in policy and strategy, namely in the social economy, training, and volunteering.
 He has been working in the development and implementation of penitentiary-related projects since 2003, having “Rumos de Futuro” been his kick-off experience in this field.
 This strategic project aimed to innovate on multi-agency work towards inmates’ reintegration in Portugal.
 In Romania he has been involved in the “Credem in Schimbare” and Itinerariul Dialog (both projects that have received awards and have been considered good practices).
-Tiago has been leading the concept development and management of innovative projects in the field of social economy and entrepreneurship (IDEIA – women entrepreneurship), social business plans, strategic organizational plans, education, training, and mentoring (MOMIE – Models on Mentoring for Inclusion and Employment and MEGAN – Mentoring for Excluded Groups and Networks).
+Tiago has been leading the concept development and management of innovative projects in the field of social economy and entrepreneurship (IDEIA – women entrepreneurship), social business plans, strategic organisational plans, education, training, and mentoring (MOMIE – Models on Mentoring for Inclusion and Employment and MEGAN – Mentoring for Excluded Groups and Networks).
 Presently, Tiago is the head project manager of several projects that EaSI is involved in, as a partner.
-Since 2003 is engaged in intense international work, mostly in Europe, in different areas of knowledge, collaborating in different networks and in the organization of events, research, and publications: “Employers Engagement in inmates reintegration”(Rumos de Futuro, 2007); “Seven Steps towards Inmates Reintegration” (Rumos de Futuro, 2007); “Design and Delivery of Volunteering in the Criminal Justice Sector” (JIVE, 2014), etc. Besides his position at EaSI, Tiago is the chairman of the non-governmental organization APROXIMAR and a board member of IPS.
-He is involved in social dialogue and social movements actions and responsible for social inclusion, technology, and social digital innovation programs implemented within the association.
+Since 2003 is engaged in intense international work, mostly in Europe, in different areas of knowledge, collaborating in different networks and in the organisation of events, research, and publications: “Employers Engagement in inmates reintegration”(Rumos de Futuro, 2007); “Seven Steps towards Inmates Reintegration” (Rumos de Futuro, 2007); “Design and Delivery of Volunteering in the Criminal Justice Sector” (JIVE, 2014), etc. Besides his position at EaSI, Tiago is the chairman of the non-governmental organisation APROXIMAR and a board member of IPS.
+He is involved in social dialogue and social movement actions and responsible for social inclusion, technology, and social digital innovation programs implemented within the association.

 Elena Bianca Pătlăgică